 One of the most common questions I heard during those parties was “Can you make me a copy” and at first, I was excited to do so.
 When the games were nothing but a single board with no cards or special pieces, it was fairly easy for me to bust out my markers, grab a blank poster-board and do my best to duplicate the game.
-Once the games started to include decks of cards, I quickly realized I really didn’t want to have to re-create 50 cards and then cut them all out by hand.
-By now I’m sure you’ve realized this was before an average home computer could be used to produce these types of items and print them out over and over again.
+Once the games started to include decks of cards, I quickly realized I really didn’t want to have to re-draw 50 cards and then cut them all out by hand.
+By now I’m sure you have realized that this was before the typical home computer could be used to produce these items and print them out.

 This leads us to the here-and-now.
-With even a cheap home computer and printer more than capable of printing what is needed, I decided it was time to release the games to the public-at-large.
-Aside from releasing newly tweaked versions of the games that were already created, Spilt Beer Games is continually working on new games of all sorts: card games, dice games, board games, token-bouncing games, and more.
-If adult-oriented party games are your thing, take a look around, sign up to our site and keep checking back as you never know what we’ll release next.
+With the typical home computer and printer more than capable of printing what is needed, I decided it was time to release the games to the public-at-large.
+Aside from releasing newly tweaked versions of the games that were already created, we’re also working on new games of all sorts: card games, dice games, board games, token-bouncing games, and more.
+If adult-oriented party games are your thing, take a look around and keep checking back as you never know what we’ll release next.

 Buzz Club is the social area for our Spilt Beer Games friends!
 It is a place where you may create or update your profile and check out the various groups – perhaps even start your own!
 Within Buzz Club, you’ll be able to connect with other party-oriented people from around the world, and share your party pictures, videos and stories.
 (Note – all features may not be available at launch).

 Feel free to invite all of your friends and take heed of the number 7 rule of Buzz Club: Always talk about Buzz Club!
 The more the merrier!